thehenrymcintosh/opt-res/README.md

 <pre align="center">npm i opt-res</pre>
 <hr>

-Handle optional data with the Option type, and stop using exceptions by functionally handling errors with the Result type.
+Replace null checks with the Option type, and elegantly handle optional data.

+Replace exceptions with functional error handling using the Result type.

-This library is heavily inspired by the excellent types in Rustlang.
+This library is heavily inspired by the excellent Option and Result enums from Rustlang.

 ## Maybe Type